 One of the biggest benefits of Boom Cards TM is that they can help students practice and review specific skills.
 The slides are considered digital task cards, and one way students use them is by dragging and dropping objects, filling in the blank, or written responses.
 The example to the right helps the teacher see if students are able to identify the beginning sounds of word.
 Once the student has sorted all of the pictures, the answer are submitted for the teacher to get a score.
 These can also be used on Smartboards too, so the teacher can model prior to the student using them independently.
 This resource comes with 25 sorting mats to choose from, so your students get LOTS of practice.

 Another very helpful option for teachers is to use Boom Cards TM for modeling a specific skill.
-In the example above, the teacher can project the sorting mat and practice sorting each of the images by sound with students. (and this can also be done when you share your screen in Zoom meetings too.
+In the example above, the teacher can project the sorting mat and practice sorting each of the images by sound with students. (and this can also be done when you share your screen in Zoom meetings too).
 For the activity to the left, the teacher can teach his/her student the Concept of Word poem with pictures and model how we track print as we read.
-The teacher can project these poems and use them for other activities too such as letter identification, capitalization rules, sightword recognition, and end punctuation.
+The teacher can also project these poems and use them for other activities too such as letter identification, capitalization rules, sightword recognition, and end punctuation.
 The activity to the left is my Concept of Word Spring Edition Boom Cards.
 It has 12 poetry sets with a menu students can choose from for repeated reading and practice.

 This summer, I’ve been busy tutoring a student, and one of the things his grandmother was concerned about was the fact that he didn’t have a lot of books at home and with little siblings, she wasn’t sure whether things I’d send would be safe.
 Well, I decided that I’d try organizing his lessons on Boom.
 His reading level also made it challenging to find good fit books, so I played with Boom to see if I could make eBooks that he could read on his tablet.
 With each lesson, I record the audio clips (mainly since I’m selling it as a lesson for other teachers, but also for him to have repeated exposure and practice).
 The deck is my plan.
 I start with the story we’re reading, follow with comprehension work, and end with word work which extends to games or other hands on things I have.
 They’ve worked like a dream, and he LOVES them which makes me so happy.
 I send a hard copy home that he can practice with his mom.

-EASY TO INTEGRATE WITH OTHER PLATFORMS
+BOOM CARDS INTEGRATE WITH OTHER PLATFORMS

 With distance learning a serious probability for the fall (at least some of the time), it’ll be important to learn how to prepare for Zoom lessons or Google Meet.
 With Boom Cards, you can easily share the Fast Pin link with students via Google classroom.
 Again, you’ll have that data to know your next steps too.
 The resource to the right is for the book, Stellaluna.
 It is a comprehension check set that includes questions (drag and drop), skill based slides, and written responses.
 Well, teachers can use these after a read aloud or to guide discussion with groups.

-Another great thing about Boom Cards are that you can use the platform in unique ways to address the needs of students with special needs.
+Another great thing about Boom Cards are that you can use the platform in unique ways to address the needs of students with special needs or speech challenges.
 Last fall, my nephew who has autism also developed a thyroid condition meaning monthly bloodwork to monitor his levels.
 Well, that presented a HUGE challenge for him.
 So much so that he was sedated for the first two or three draws.
 Well, I worked with his special education teacher to create a few social stories using Boom Learning because he loves using his iPad.
 Well, this resource helped a bunch especially with his teacher videotaping her blood draw and how to handle it.
 Of course other topics have come up too including schedule changes, high school behavior, communicating emotions, and dealing with frustration.
 Here is the link to these resources for those who might want to check them out.

 EASY TO USE ANYWHERE